Specialty Podcast: The Construction Industry Landscape and How Contractors Should Manage Their Surety Portfolios

 We do try and position ourselves differently.
 And everyone says we're the biggest or we're the best or we're or, whatever that singular attribute is that they're trying to project in the marketplace, ours is all about talent, and it is all about that collaborative spirit, marshaling the talent together to solve any of our client's major issues and develop creative solutions and bringing the collective IQ of 750 people together to really focus on any major client issue that that really does make us different.
 And we feel good about that.
 And I think our clients value it.
 You've only been here a couple of months now, just I guess, from your perspective, what do you see that we do?
 Well, I mean, what does Alliant construction from your view?

 Chris Murphy (06:17):

-I see competence and confidence and a drive to take great care of clients.
+Broadly, I see competence and confidence, and a drive to take great care of clients.
 I see Alliant giving candid and thoughtful counsel to clients and assuring those clients that we will deliver market solutions to that client's objective.
 I think that there's a nuance there.
-It's not: Hey, the client says jump.
-We just say how high, rather, it's let me listen.
-And to the extent you're open to this, let me share my perspectives, but clients should rest assured I will deliver a solution and market support for the plans of good construction companies.
+It's not if the client says jump, we just say how high, rather, it's let me listen.
+And to the extent you're open to this, let me share my perspectives, but the client should rest assured I will deliver a solution and market support for the plans of good construction companies.

 Michael Cusack (06:54):